fulviodenza/newsapi-go/README.md

 You can get it using
 `go get github.com/fulviodenza/newsapi-go`

+# run the example
+To run the example you don't need to create any api key because i'm offering mine to you!
+The only thing actually you have to do is change the config-file.json and run the following commands:
+`cd example`
+`go run main.go`

 # architecture
 The project is based on a simple architecture composed by a client and a server running in a container inside an server instance.
 The server is kept secret because it contains the API Key